 - place the movement to the desired position,

 - launch the script and wait until it’s finished.

-As a result, the movement will be in the same position and all the following calls of homing function will move it there.
+As a result, the stage will be moved in the same position where the set_zero script was called and all the following calls of homing function will move it there.
 Make sure to save the settings to controller’s nonvolatile memory.